 1) I have completed a government approved 'Advanced Diploma of Acupuncture' with AIAS.
-As with most advanced diploma courses throughout Australia that require 200-300 hours of clinical training, we were required to complete 300 hours of clinical training, which falls short of the 390 hours proposed by the CMBA draft.
+As with most advanced diploma courses throughout Australia we were required to complete 200 hours of clinical training, which falls well short of the 390 hours proposed by the CMBA draft.
 This potential discrimination will affect hundreds of past students from colleges and universities Australia wide (with the exception of students who studied in Victoria).